Add Pin-Joint

 Definition:

-Ambiguity: it is not clear which element(s) to select.
+Ambiguity: we are not clear which element(s) to select to add a new element.

 MD-ADDPINJOINT-S-C